Joe Root to bat third for England in Ashes opener at Edgbaston

 Despite an eventually-convincing 143-run victory, England were skittled out for 85 in their first innings, and the top scorer in their second innings of 303 was nightwatchman Jack Leach with 92.

+"I don't agree with Joe going to No 3, to be honest," he said.

+"He is happy at No 4, has scored a lot of runs there and should stay there.
+I don't think you blunt your sharpest point by putting him a different-shaped hole."

-Watch England take on Australia in this summer's Ashes series, live on Sky Sports Cricket (channel 404) and Sky Sports Main Event (channel 401) from 10am on Thursday.
+Watch England take on Australia in this summer's Ashes series, live on Sky Sports Cricket (channel 404) from 10am on Thursday.
+Click here to upgrade now.